graemerocher/micronaut-oraclecloud-workshop/introduction/introduction.md

 ### Prerequisites
 - Understanding of the Java programming language
-- A Modern Web Browser (Chrome, Firefox etc.)
+- A modern web browser (Chrome, Firefox etc.)
-- Access to the Lab Virtual Environment (Provided by Instructor)
+- Access to the Lab Virtual Environment (provided by instructor)

 ## More Information
 - [Micronaut](https://micronaut.io/)